Speaking

 Medium (50 words)

-Scott Vandehey is a front-end architect and CSS specialist with over 20 years experience.
-He curates the Friday Front-End twitter and newsletter, sharing front-end development tips and links every day.
+Scott Vandehey is a front-end architect and CSS specialist with over 20 years of experience.
+He curates the Friday Front-End newsletter and social accounts, sharing front-end development tips and links every day.
 He is the author of “How to Find a Better Job in Tech.”
 Follow him at @spaceninja.

 Long (150 words)

-A running theme in his career has been helping others level up, and that’s most recently manifested in the Friday Front-End and CSS Basics twitter accounts and newsletter, which he uses to share development tips and links with the front-end community every day.
+A running theme in his career has been helping others level up, and that’s most recently manifested in the Friday Front-End and CSS Basics newsletter and social accounts, which he uses to share development tips and links with the front-end community every day.
 His first book, “How to Find a Better Job in Tech,” was published in 2016.

-You can learn more at spaceninja.com, and follow him on twitter at @spaceninja.
+You can learn more at spaceninja.com, and follow him at @spaceninja in most places.